JaWald/ReChrome/README.md

 ```
 ## 🛠️ Example usage
 In all these examples, ReChrome saves the image to the input directory, appending palette and dithering parameter to the file name.\
 When converting low-res images, you might see a lot of noise.
-Using a lower bayer amplitude can reduce this effect.\
+Using a lower amplitude reduces noise but also strengthens color banding.\
 Recommended: `-a 64` for 4K and `-a 16` for 1080p

 ```c++